-Wolverhampton Civic Hall is home to the Mighty 4 manual 57 rank Compton organ, originally installed in 1938 as 53 ranks plus a Melotone (electrostatic) unit.
+Wolverhampton Civic Hall was home to the Mighty 4 manual 57 rank Compton organ, originally installed in 1938 as 53 ranks plus a Melotone (electrostatic) unit.

 There have only been two Borough Organists, Arnold Richardson (1938-1973) and Steve Tovey (1990 - 2016).
 Steve became the City Organist in 2000 when Wolverhampton gained City status.

-The organ is used for regular light classical and theatre organ concerts and is also, on occasion, used for dancing.
+The organ was used for regular light classical and theatre organ concerts and was also, on occasion, used for dancing.

-The organ has been enlarged with four theatre organ ranks (Tibia Clausa, English Horn, Brass Saxophone and Kinura) which helps in it's function as a useful Civic organ.
-The original Compton ranks are still connected and have not been re-voiced or meddled with in any way so as not to destroy what John Compton created.
+The organ was enlarged from original specification with four theatre organ ranks (Tibia Clausa, English Horn, Brass Saxophone and Kinura) which helped in it's function as a useful Civic organ.

 Due to "possible asbestos contamination" of the organ, the largest of its kind built by John Compton company has already been scrapped as contaminated waste.

 Steve Tovey worked tirelessly in his time as Wolverhampton City Organist, to keep this organ in playing condition for all to enjoy.
 The organ saw numerous restorations and improvements under his watchful eye, thus making it one of the finest example of Compton’s work right until the end.